kafejo/Storyboard-reference/README.md

 # Storyboard reference

 ## What is the problem
-Common pattern for instantiating view controllers from storyboard in code is not cool 😎.
-We usually need to hardcode storyboard ID and force cast to the right type and if we have multiple storyboards, we need to hardcode their names too.
+The common pattern for instantiating view controllers from storyboard in code is not cool 😎.
+We usually need to hardcode storyboard ID and force cast to the right type.
+If we have multiple storyboards, we need to hardcode their names too.
 We end up with something like this

 ```swift
 let userProfile = UIStoryboard(name: "User", bundle: nil).instantiateViewControllerWithIdentifier("UserProfileViewControllerID") as!
 UserProfileViewController
 ```

-Well we can do better.
+Well, we can do better.
 How about something like this

 ```swift
 let userProfile = Storyboard.User.ProfileVC.instantiate()